Thintalltom/Mospending/README.md

 # Mospending
-It a landing page created for mospending
+It is a landing page created for mospending